Share markets gripped by caution as U.S. inflation data awaited - Up News Info

 “We don’t see an end in sight to the changes yet, we think the uncertainty is going to continue and everyone is looking for clarity on how far the regulations will go and what could be next.”

-A new rise in COVID-19 cases in China’s southeastern province of Fujian also kept investors cautious.
+A fresh spike in COVID-19 cases in China’s southeastern province of Fujian also kept investors cautious.

+The National Health Commission said 59 new locally transmitted cases were reported for Sept.
+13, up from 22 infections a day earlier.
+All of them were in Fujian, bordered by Zhejiang to the north and Guangdong to the south.

 Economists expect annual inflation to ease slightly to 4.2% from 4.3% in July.
-The data precedes a key meeting by the Federal Reserve on Sept 21-22.
+The data comes ahead of a key meeting by the Federal Reserve on Sept 21-22.

-But investors should beware inflation risks, said Markus Allenspach, Julius Baer’s head of fixed income research.

 Advertisement